willstepp/writings/joseph-the-son/jts-notes.md

 “He is.”

 Reminds Joseph he agreed to help Jacob find out what killed his chickens.
 Asks for him to watch Lizzie since she’ll be at work until the afternoon.

+*When Joseph walks to Jacob’s to get firewood he should see Steve Echols emerge from the home in anger.
+Joseph comes to the door in shock, sees Joseph…

+Rewrite when Jacob arrives at the fire scene.
+Does not immediately talk to them.
+He talks to firemen.
+Beth runs over and hugs him.
+They walk off to discuss.
+Joseph watches, this leads to him being angry.